gooddata/gooddata-dashboard-plugins/replace_by_tag_plugin/README.md

 3. Make sure you have your `.env` and `.env.secrets` files with correct values.
 See [development guide](#Plugin development guide) section.
 4. Make sure that dependencies in `package.json` file are aligned with the version of SDK dashboard component you use in your project.
 5. Build a production version of the plugin with command `npm run build-plugin` or for yarn, `yarn build plugin`.
 If you have this plugin already built, delete the `dist` folder first.
-6. navigate to `dist` file and rename `dashboardPlugin` folder with the command `mv dashboardPlugin replace-by-tag-plugin`.
-7. If you are using GoodData AWS S3 bucket, use `aws s3 cp --recursive replace-by-tag-plugin s3://gdc-dev-dashboard-plugins/internal/<your-folder>/replace-by-tag-plugin` command.
-Replace the `<your-folder>` with you username or abbreviation.
+6. Upload built plugin to your hosting.
+See [limitations for the hosting](https://sdk.gooddata.com/gooddata-ui/docs/dashboard_plugins.html#current-limitations).
-8. Create plugin MD object with `yarn add-plugin https://gdc-dev-dashboard-plugins.s3.amazonaws.com/internal/<your-folder/dp_replace_by_tag_plugin.js` command.
+7. Create plugin MD object with `yarn add-plugin` command.
+For more information run the `yarn add-plugin --help` command.
 Remember or copy the plugin id noted in the console output.
-9. Link the plugin to dashboard with the id set up in `.env` file with `yarn link-plugin plugin-id <plugin-id> --with-parameters` command.
-This will open the text editor where you paste this string `"{\"tags\":\"gauge_parameter\",\"showLabels\":false, \"format\":\"%\"}"`.
+8. Link the plugin to dashboard with the id set up in `.env` file with `yarn link-plugin plugin-id <plugin-id> --with-parameters` command.
+This will open the text editor where you paste this string `"{\"tags\":\"gauge\",\"showLabels\":false, \"format\":\"%\"}"`.
 Modify plugin parameters with desired values.
    1. Enter all tags you want the plugin to replace separated with space.
 If not specified, default tag `gauge` is used.
    2. `showLabels` indicates whether to show the min and max value label.
 If not specified, labels are not shown.
    3. `format` parameter accepts `#` value to show values in numeral representation or the `%` value to show percentage of the value.
 If left empty or invalid value is entered, percentage is used.

 ## What insights plugin affects and how
 The plugin affects only [bullet charts](https://sdk.gooddata.com/gooddata-ui/docs/bullet_chart_component.html) with the tag specified as a plugin parameter (or default `gauge` tag).
+Plugin checks if the content of affected measures is applicable for the replacement.

 These insights are replaced by the `Gauge` component.
 The max value of the `Gauge chart` is the `target` value of the original `bullet chart`.
 The needle of the `gauge chart` indicates the `primary measure` of the original `bullet chart`.
 Minimal value in the `gauge chart component` is always set to `0`.